pyminihack/pyhack-manual/pyhack-camp-manual_en.md

 ## Internet

 - The pension has B Flet's Hikari internet.
-- WiFi is available (Password to be notified at the venue)
+- WiFi is available (Password to be notified at the venue).

 ## Dining Room on the 1st Floor